 State Secretary for the Romanian Ministry of Health

-Pierre Delsaux has had a long and remarkable career working at the European Commission, gaining significant experience in operational management and policy formulation and implementation.
-A lawyer by training, he has held numerous senior positions within the Commission, mainly in the Directorate-General Internal Market, Industry, Entrepreneurship and SMEs (GROW) and the former Directorate-General Internal Market and Services (MARKT).
-Prior to working at the European Commission, Delsaux was Legal Secretary at the European Court of Justice from 1984 to 1987.
+Pierre Delsaux has gained significant experience in operational management, policy implementation and formulation throughout a long and remarkable career at the European Commission.
+A lawyer by training, he has held numerous senior positions within the Commission, mainly within the Directorate-General Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) and the former Directorate-General Internal Market and Services (DG MARKT).
+Prior to working at the Commission, Delsaux was a legal secretary at the European Court of Justice.

 Ioana Mihăilă is an endocrinologist, with 10 years of experience in the field.

 Driven by the legislative instability, the lack of transparency and bureaucracy in the health sector, she entered politics and now serves as a State Secretary in the Ministry of Health.
 Her main interest is making the health sector more resilient.